Chapter 3.30

 “Purchasing officer” shall be the City Manager or her designated representative.

-“Special equipment/supplies” means unique supplies, machinery, computers, or other equipment which are not generally and regularly ordered in bulk by the City and which must perform complex tasks, or integrate efficiently with existing equipment or supplies.
+“Special equipment/supplies” means unique supplies, machinery, computers, or other equipment which is not generally and regularly ordered in bulk by the City and which is used to perform complex tasks, or where specific equipment or supplies are needed by the City to integrate efficiently with existing equipment or supplies.
+“Special equipment/supplies” shall include proprietary items sold directly from the manufacturer where no equivalent substitutes are generally available on the market or items that have only one distributor authorized to sell in Marin County.

-“Supplies” means office supplies, janitorial supplies, materials, goods, tools, or other commodities used in the general conduct of the City’s business, excepting supplies for a public work which is regulated under the Public Contracts Code Section 20160 et seq.
+“Supplies” means office supplies, janitorial supplies, materials, goods, tools, or other commodities used in the general conduct of the City’s business, excepting supplies for public works projects.
+[Ord.
+05-2024 § 1 (Exh.
+A), 2024.]

 Article II.
 Supplies, General Services and Equipment